Top 20 masterpieces and paintings : the best of Louvre artwork

 Known as “L’Européenne” (The European), this portrait of a young woman, which is displayed in the Department of Egyptian Antiquities, is known for her glorified face and her gold leaf collar.
 It dates from the 2nd century.

-12. The Winged Bulls
+11. The Human-headed Winged Bulls

 Bas-relief sculpture, 165 in x 172 in x 38 in (H x L x D)

 These human-headed winged bulls were placed at city gates and at the doors of temples to provide protection.
 Standing more than 13 feet tall, they continue to impress visitors to the Louvre Museum.

 This sculpture is an unfinished work by the Italian master Michelangelo.
 It is thought to have been made between 1513 and 1516.
 There is another dying slave on display in the Louvre.
 They were originally commissioned for the tomb of Jules II that had to be installed in St. Peter's Basilica in Rome.